mkbabb/parse-that/docs/perf-optimization-rust.md

 Every parser in the matrix must do equivalent work.
 Specifically:

-1. **Full DOM materialization.** Every parser must build an in-memory tree of values — not just tokenize or validate.
+1. **Full DOM materialization.** Every parser must build an in-memory tree of values—tokenization or validation alone doesn't count.
 Pest was initially only running its PEG recognizer; we added a `consume()` pass that builds `JsonValue` variants from the `Pairs` iterator.

 2. **String escape decoding.** All production parsers (serde_json, jiter, simd-json, sonic-rs) fully decode JSON escape sequences (`\"`, `\\`, `\n`, `\uXXXX`, UTF-16 surrogate pairs).
 An early audit revealed parse_that was returning raw borrowed slices without unescaping — a significant unfair advantage.
-We implemented full RFC 8259 escape decoding before accepting any numbers.
+Full RFC 8259 escape decoding was implemented before accepting any numbers.

 3. **`black_box` on inputs.** Every benchmark wraps the input reference in